-After the city completes construction of the new public sewer line, which is estimated to be in the fall of 2019, the city will mail a notice to each property owner.
+After the city completes construction of the new public sewer line, the city will mail a notice to each property owner.
 Mandatory connection of all properties will be required within three years after the project is completed.
 This gives property owners about five years to make arrangements to connect to the new public sewer line, unless their private septic system fails.
 Septic systems that fail will be required to connect to the public sewer as soon as possible.

 The city requires developed properties to connect to the sewer system within three years after sewer service becomes available.
 The city also provides low interest loans to finance connection costs and gives qualifying property owners the option of delaying connection, or even delaying payment, under special circumstances.

 A property owner who doesn’t connect to the sewer system within three years after sewer service becomes available could face enforcement actions.
 Portland City Code 17.33.100 Connection Enforcement authorizes the city to deem a property as a public nuisance for failure to connect to the public sewer.
 In addition, BES could connect the property to the public sewer if the property owner fails to do so.
 The costs associated with sewer connections made under enforcement are substantially higher than those done voluntarily, and will result in a lien on the property.